Will AI Replace Hydrologists? How AI Is Reshaping Water Science

 62%.
 That's how much of hydrological flood and drought modeling — the signature analytical task of every hydrologist — can now be assisted by AI systems.
 If you study water for a living, that number deserves your attention.

 But here's the twist: the BLS projects 0% employment change through 2034.
 The field isn't shrinking.
-It's transforming.
+It's transforming, and the hydrologists who understand the transformation are positioned to do better work and command higher pay than ever before in the field's history.

 The Data Paints a Nuanced Picture